charlieargue/multi-cart/NEW-README.md

 In addition to building the app, I also strove to include all-around modern web development **best practices**, that I had been wanting to learn and use for a long time, such as using:

-- React
+- React (urql, formik, redux, Context, etc.)
-- nx mono-repo
+- nx mono-repo (shared libraries)
 - Storybook
 - Jest
 - Cypress
 - Next.js
 - Terraform
 - AWS (AppSync, Cognito, DynamoDB, etc.)
-- and others...
+- and more.

-I also did my best to keep things as **Production-ready** as I could, for instance with multiple environments and safe key and secrets management (still a work-in-progress), as well as keeping the project **Team-ready** as well, so that other contributors could jump right in and pitch in development without much effort.
+I also did my best to keep things as **Production-ready** as I could, for instance with multiple environments and safe secrets management, as well as keeping the project **Team-ready** as well, so that other contributors could jump right in and pitch in development into the CICD workflows.

-The **CICD** is done built so as make full use of my testing pyramid, not merging PRs if tests fail, and keeping things as automated as possible.
-There's definitely room for improvement, see CICD notes below for more info, but it seems to work fine, and does not take too long (dozens of e2e tests running in parallel complete in a couple minutes).
+I designed the **CICD** workflows to make full use of my testing pyramid -- i.e. not merging PRs if tests fail, and keeping things as automated as possible.
+There's definitely room for improvement, see the CICD section below details, but it all works fine as-is and does not take too long (dozens of e2e tests running in parallel complete in a couple minutes, the entire pipeline taking less than 20 minutes).

-I tried to leverage **cloud technologies and go "Cloud-Native"** as much as possible, for example:
+Additionally, I tried to leverage **cloud** and  **"Cloud-Native"** technologies as much as possible, for example:

 * using Terraform Cloud, Cypress Dashboard, GitHub Actions, and Vercel